Conversational Commerce agent developer's guide

 The query_types field in the response is a list indicating the classification(s) of your user's intent.
 Your system should handle these as follows.
 Note that conversational_text_response refers to the AI-generated natural language response from the API.

-Conversational commerce uses search query categories to determine whether or not an LLM-based answer is generated and how end user queries are handled by the Conversational and Search APIs for these scenarios:
+Conversational Commerce agent uses search query categories to determine whether an LLM-based answer is generated and how end-user queries are handled by the Conversational and Search APIs for these scenarios:

 Categories Query classifications